-At The Spine Institute at Chatham Orthopaedic Associates, serving Savannah, Richmond Hill, Pooler and Rincon, our patients have access to a host of non-operative treatments.
+At The Spine Institute at Chatham Orthopaedic Associates, serving Savannah, Richmond Hill, Pooler and Rincon, our patients have access to a host of non-operative pain management treatments.
 A treatment plan is tailored to best fit the patient’s lifestyle.
 Not all back or neck conditions require surgery.
-In fact, many ailments can be treated with a conservative approach.
+In fact, many ailments can be treated with a conservative approach to pain management therapy.

 Staffed with a physical medicine and rehabilitation physician who specializes in the management of non-operative spinal disorders, The Spine Institute can provide comprehensive management of spine conditions by offering diagnostic and therapeutic injections, electromyography and nerve conduction studies.
-Our physical medicine and rehabilitation physician works with the multidisciplinary team of orthopaedic surgeons and physician assistants and may be involved in the diagnosis of a patient prior to surgery as well as in management of a condition following surgery.
+Our pain management doctor works with the multidisciplinary team of orthopaedic surgeons and physician assistants, and may be involved in the diagnosis of a patient prior to surgery, as well as in the management of a condition following surgery.

 - Topicals (Ice packs, heat, ointments, etc.)